crownstone/bluenet/docs/development_environment/CODE_STYLE.md

 ## Formatter

 A lot of the style is now taken care of by the formatter.
+We currently use clang-format version 14.0.

 Investigate the `source/.clang-format` (<https://github.com/crownstone/bluenet/blob/master/source/.clang-format>) file for formatting details, a few: